 Throughout October and in the run up to the night of All Hallows' Eve the TV schedule is sure to be filled with many of your favourite paranormal and supernatural movies, but it's the paranormal shows we're all waiting to find out about.
 You can read the full list of 2019 Halloween TV specials that will be airing in the UK and in the USA below.
 The schedule will be updated as more shows are announced.

-Here in the UK we'll be looking out for Halloween shows on the Really channel.
-Really is the go-to channel for paranormal shows, especially around Halloween and their legendary #FrightDay night programming.
+The only channel making an effort for Halloween is Really, which over the last few years has become the go-to channel for paranormal shows, especially around Halloween and their legendary #FrightDay night programming.
 Last year they brought viewers 13 nights of spooky shows during their #13NightsOfFrights event.

 Really have been teasing followers of their social media pages that there are exciting Halloween announcements to come, but incredibly they're still being tight-lipped about their plans, despite it now being just week away from the start of their Halloween programming.